-A hydrological recording station with telemetry was installed in the Tawhiti Stream immediately downstream of the Silver Fern Farms site at Tawhiti Road on 3 December 2009 to assess flow volumes in preparation for replacement of consent 1091-3 (and 7610-1 held by Graeme Lowe Protein) to take water, which expired in June 2010.
-The hydrometric station is required to be maintained under consent 1103-

-4 and consent 7611-2 (held by Graeme Lowe Protein) which provide for the discharge of cooling water from the meat processing and rendering plants, respectively.
+A hydrological recording station with telemetry is located in the Tawhiti Stream immediately downstream of the Silver Fern Farms site at Tawhiti Road to assess flow volumes.
+The hydrometric station is required to be maintained under consent 1103-4 and consent 7611-2 (held by Graeme Lowe Protein) which provide for the discharge of cooling water from the meat processing and rendering plants, respectively.